nurpax/blog/posts/2019-08-09-c64-lines-size-optimization.md

 ## Why stop at 34 bytes, though?

 Once the competition was over, everyone shared code and notes, and a number of lively conversations took place on how to do even better.

-I won't be reviewing them here.
-You should check them out yourself -- there's some really cool stuff in them:
+Several smaller variants were posted after the deadline:

 - [Philip - 33 bytes](https://gist.github.com/fsphil/05deaa06804b9b2054260b616cafed4b)
 - [Philip - 32 bytes](https://gist.github.com/fsphil/01bda1a9dd58c219002ddd6e18b36c3f)
 - [Petri - 31 bytes](https://github.com/petrihakkinen/c64-lines/blob/master/main31.asm)
 - [Philip - 29 bytes](https://gist.github.com/fsphil/7655a394ec5f953c910e9d9369dced56)

+You should check them out -- there are some real gems to be found.

 ...